-- coercive powers to conduct underpayment investigations – shifting the onus of proof to the employer to prove underpayment hasn’t occurred (with an employer potentially required to answer questions under oath);
+- Coercive powers to conduct underpayment investigations – shifting the onus of proof to the employer to prove underpayment hasn’t occurred (with an employer potentially required to answer questions under oath);

-- introducing a higher scale of penalties for ‘serious contraventions’ of prescribed workplace laws – applying where a contravention was deliberate and formed part of a systematic pattern of conduct; and
+- Introducing a higher scale of penalties for ‘serious contraventions’ of prescribed workplace laws – applying where a contravention was deliberate and formed part of a systematic pattern of conduct; and

-- increasing penalties for record keeping failures with a focus on increased penalties for employers who provide false or misleading payslips to employees.
+- Increasing penalties for record keeping failures with a focus on increased penalties for employers who provide false or misleading payslips to employees.

 The current ‘accessorial liability’ provisions in the Fair Work Act 2009 (Cth) (FW Act) prescribe penalties for those who knowingly ‘involve’ themselves in a contravention.
 The Bill however, will provide additional protections for workers, with franchisors liable for contraventions of workplace laws by their franchisee’s when it is considered the franchisor ought to have known about the contravention, or something similar, occurring.
 No penalties will apply however where the franchisor has taken reasonable steps to ensure the contravention does not occur.

 This latest Bill cements the focus of the FWO on vulnerable and marginalised workers who may often be working under visa conditions in franchised stores.
-As the legislation is not yet in operation, there has never ben a more opportune time for franchisors to ensure the practices of their franchisees are uniform and legally compliant with both workplace and specific record keeping obligations.
+As the legislation is not yet in operation, there has never been a more opportune time for franchisors to ensure the practices of their franchisees are uniform and legally compliant with both workplace and specific record keeping obligations.